 Property Workshop is proudly reader-supported.
 When you buy through links on our site, we may earn a small Amazon affiliate commission but this does not affect the price you pay.
 Learn more here.

-I moved into an apartment a few years ago where the previous owner was a chain smoker.
-The walls and ceiling were so badly stained with nicotine; you could see the outline of the TV!
+A few years ago, I moved into an apartment where the previous owner was a chain smoker.
+The walls and ceiling were so badly stained with nicotine that you could see the outline of the TV!

 If this resonates with you, read on to find the best stain block paint in the UK.

-Best Stain Block Paint Reviews – The UK’s Top 3 in 2022
+Stain Block Paint Reviews — The UK’s Top 3 in 2024

-Here’s my list of the best stain block paints currently available in the UK.
+Here’s my list of the best stain block paints in the UK.

 Zinsser comes out on top because you can use it anywhere, inside and out.
 It covers almost any stain, usually with just one coat.
 This stain block is the paint favoured by professionals.

-You can apply this stain block to everything from ceramic tiles to wood, metal, and plaster as a primer.
-Zinsser is compatible with all types of paint and undercoat, forming a good base for many finishes.
+As a primer, you can apply this stain block to everything from ceramic tiles to wood, metal, and plaster.
+Zinsser is compatible with all types of paint and undercoats, forming a solid base for many finishes.

 Zinsser is a solvent-based modified alkyd resin that you can paint over after two hours of applying.
 And with a coverage rate of 9.8m2 per litre, one tin will suffice for most repair jobs.